TWBug/GoldCardHenge/content/application/_index.en.md

 {{< /teaser >}}

 * When your application is approved and passed the qualification review, you will receive an e-mail notification to bring your passport for passport inspection.
 At this point, please bring your original passport to your chosen Bureau of Consular Affairs or ROC mission/office. **Due to the COVID-19 pandemic, some overseas missions might be temporarily closed or working remotely.
 Please contact their office and see if passport inspections can be accepted via post.**
 * After verification, you will receive an e-mail stating your passport has been inspected and the gold card application was approved.
 Under normal circumstances, this process should take a week.

-{{< base >}}
-Notes:

-* You can change the passport inspection location anytime on the online platform before the application has finished the review process.
-You will not be able to make online changes after you receive the e-mail confirmation that your application has passed review.
-At this point, you can only change the location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
-* If you send your passport via post to an overseas mission/office, please make sure you don't have to use your passport within a month.
-{{< /base >}}
+[Note 3](#note-3)

 ## STEP 3: Receiving your Gold Card